Hcg Diet Food List, Menu and Meal Plans.

 *Coffee statistics for soluble fiber: Scientific America on Coffee Research

-Ask Hcg Diet Foods List Questions, and get answers fast…. join the Hcg Diet Forums.
+Ask Hcg Diet coaches about eating and the approved foods list: and get answers fast…. join the Hcg Diet Forums.

 Can I eat eggs on the Hcg Diet Plan?

 Yes, eggs are permitted.
 Dr. Simeons specifies that 1 whole egg, or 3 egg whites may be substituted for 1 protein serving at a meal.
 A great egg recipe that is POP (perfectly on protocol) would be scrambled eggs with spinach, onion flakes and the allowed 1 tablespoon of milk (optional.)
 Be sure to include a number of spices and himalayan salt for flavor.
 Franks hot sauce and tobacco are also permitted.

 Can you chew gum on the Hcg Diet?